 - Though they primarily feed on aquatic vegetation, large populations of muskrats sometimes venture into gardens to supplement their food sources.

 Common Muskrat Problems

 - The majority of muskrat damage is done to the ecosystems in which they live as their feeding habits cause deterioration of available food sources for other species.

 - Homeowners that plant gardens near muskrat habitats can experience loss of crops.

-- Additionally, the animal's preference for building dens on the banks of waterways can mar existing dams and dikes.
+- Additionally, the animal's preference for building dens on the banks of waterways can mar existing dams.

 - Muskrats will claw and bite both humans and pets in order to escape when they feel threatened, and they carry a variety of diseases and parasites, including ticks and lice.

 - Habitat modifications can be employed to keep muskrat populations from encroaching on private property.

 - Managing slopes and water levels helps discourage muskrats from burrowing into pond embankments, as does installing barriers and trimming overgrown aquatic vegetation.